xabk/ue-loc-tools/README.md

 # ueloctools library
 Localization Tools for Unreal, plus UE and Crowdin API integration

+### Unreal Localization Targets: add/delete cultures for loc targets, copy cultures from one target to other targets

 ### Add source files to Crowdin project

 ### Update source files in Crowdin project